Effects of the environment and feedback physics on the initial mass function of stars in the STARFORGE simulations: Discussion

 Regarding the sink mass spectrum (IMF), the initial cloud surface density and virial parameter have little effect on the final median stellar mass scale (see Eq. \ref{eq:fit_mmedian}).
 This appears to contradict \citetalias{Guszejnov_isoT_MHD} and \citetalias{guszejnov_starforge_jets} where we found both parameters to significantly affect the stellar mass spectrum.
 The apparent contradiction is resolved by taking into account that those works lacked the relevant feedback physics to quench star formation and disrupt the cloud, thus all comparisons were done at fixed $\SFE$.
 For fixed $\SFE$ the runs presented in this work show similar variations.
 However, when comparing the \emph{final}, post-disruption IMFs, we find that the dependence of the final $\SFE$ on cloud properties effectively cancels these variations.
 Insensitivity to both the $\alphaturb$ virial parameter and $\Sigma$ surface density is required if we are to reproduce the near-universal IMF of the MW \citep{imf_universality}, as observed molecular clouds in similar regions exhibit an order of magnitude scatter in $\alphaturb$ and a factor of 5 in $\Sigma$ \citep{heyer_2009_larson,kauffmann_pillai_2013, heyer_dame_2015}.
 Following Table \ref{tab:scalings}, we predict mild variations less than few tens of percents in $\Mmedian$, well within the observational uncertainties of the MW IMF.
 Decreasing metallicity or increasing the local ISRF raises the gas temperature, which in turn increases the relevant mass scales of star formation (e.g., Jeans mass, sonic mass).
 This leads to an increase of the median stellar mass, however the shift is very small, roughly consistent with $\Mmedian\appropto Z^{-1/10} e_\mathrm{ISRF}^{1/10}$.
 This is consistent with the weak trend predicted by \citet{Sharda_Krumholz_2021_IMF_bottom_heavy_Z} for the characteristic stellar mass for $Z>0.01\,Z_\odot$.
 Previous simulations that included only a subset of the physics presented here (e.g., no MHD, jets or winds) found similarly no significant IMF variations with metallicity \citep{Bate_2019_Z_multiplicity}.
 Overall $\Mmedian$ varies very weakly with initial gas parameters, consistent with the observed limited variations in the stellar IMF.
+The high-mass slope of the IMF is more sensitive to initial conditions, steepening with increasing initial magnetization and becoming more shallow for lower metallicity values.

 Although our simulations only tested the effects of mild variations in initial parameters, we can extrapolate them to the more extreme star forming regions, such as the Central Molecular Zone of the MW, starburst galaxies, or high-redshift galaxies.
 These regions have surface densities a factor $100-1000$ higher than in the MW \citep{Solomon_1997_ULIRG_ISM, Swinbank_2011_dense_galaxy_ISM} and an ISRF that is a factor 100x higher.
 While we plan to simulate star formation in such environments in the future, for now we can make a rough estimate of the IMF with Table \ref{tab:scalings} and find $\Mmedian$ to be within a factor of 2 of the MW value.